PatrickKyei/exception/_posts/2021-09-01-a-piece-of-luck.md

 ![talent](/assets/img/talent.jpg)

-If you succeeded, it wasn't just because of things you had done yourself but community had a hand in it too.
-And part of the social contract is to pay forward.
-So that the next group that comes along will have its shot at success.
+If you were successful, it wasn't just because of your own efforts; the community also played a role.
+And paying it forward is part of the social contract.
+So that the next group that comes along has a chance at success.

-And it really depends on how you raise the subject in the first place.
-How people will react to it?
+And it all comes down to how you bring up the subject in the first place.
+How will people react to it?

-If you tell people that they were lucky to be in a certain environment, they blow up.
-What I found out, and this was very coincidentally, was that if you take a slightly different approach, if you say to a successful friend, *"Would you be able to think about any instances of best of luck you enjoyed along your way to the top?"* You don't get an angry or defensive reaction if you just ask that question.
-People think about it, their eyes light up when they can think of an example of good luck that they have.
+People become enraged when they are told that they are fortunate to be in a particular environment.
+What I discovered, by chance, was that if you take a slightly different approach, if you ask a successful friend, *"Would you be able to think about any instances of best of luck you enjoyed along your way to the top?"* If you simply ask that question, you will not elicit an angry or defensive response.
+When people think about it, their eyes light up when they recall an instance of good luck.

-They want to tell you about it.
-And in the act of telling you about it, that kindles a memory of another example of luck that they enjoyed.
-And then they're telling you about three or four, and then suddenly they're engaged in a conversation.
+They'd like to tell you all about it.
+And the act of telling you about it jogs their memory of another instance of good luck.
+Then they're telling you about three or four, and then they're having a conversation.

-So you've got to be careful not to appear to be saying, "Oh, you're successful.
-You don't deserve that,"-because that's not the message.
+So be cautious not to appear to be saying, "Oh, you've had a lot of success.
+You do not deserve it, "-because that's not the point.

 ## How  to Increase your Chances of Been Lucky